 Conversion can mean two things -

-This discipline is the unsung hero of digital marketing, and represents the fine-tuning of each and every step of your marketing funnel to invite and encourage increased conversions.
+CRO is the unsung hero of digital marketing and represents the fine-tuning of each and every step of your marketing funnel to invite and encourage increased conversions.

 Once your audience is defined and your site is ready, it's time to put together a strategy.

-A digital marketing strategy covers the following things -
+Here's what a digital marketing strategy covers -

-The fist step is laying down some goals - "This is what we want to do".
+The first step is laying down some goals - "This is what we want to do".

 Your goals can range from broad ("get more sales") to narrow ("increase conversion rate at the awareness stage by 12% this quarter"), but the most useful goals are SMART.